In our first conference, Languages Memory, which will run from

-Registration is now open and there is no cost to attend.
+This is a ticketed event, open to the public and free to attend.
 Please register here.